Step-by-Step Guide to Creating an Event Budget

 Start with the basics, you should clearly identify the type of event you’re planning and the overall budget for the event.
 It is always best to begin designing an event around your available resources and not vice versa.

 Are you hosting a cocktail reception with $10,000 to spend?
 A user conference with a $200,000 budget?
 A team meeting with a $2,000 budget?
 Whatever the event is, the first step is identifying what you have available to spend.

-This overall budget may come down from a manager, a finance department, or from your own budget you manage.
+This overall budget may come down from a manager, a finance department, or from the own budget you manage.
 While processes for identifying a budget vary – the importance of this step is true.

 Evaluate past events

-Your past events can provide you a wealth of data and information on creating a budget for your next event.
+Your past events can provide you with a wealth of data and information on creating a budget for your next event.
 Evaluate your past events to understand the areas you over or underspent on.
 Went way over on printing costs?
 You may want to adjust your budget or consider new vendors.